stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 The run_model function combines some higher level Python functionality for working with the system shell into a simple package.
 The model can be both run synchronously or asynchronously but in both cases it returns a `Popen <https://docs.python.org/3/library/subprocess.html#subprocess.Popen>`_ object.
 Running the model synchronously can take a long time when running large aperture maps.

 Argument - Type - Description
  * input_file_obj - InputFile - the input file object run with the model.
-Note: This file has to be written be careful to not overwrite existing files by accident
+Note: This file has to be written to disk, be careful to not overwrite existing files by accident
  * synchronous - boolean - If True the function will halt execution of the script until the model finishes running.
 The default is False.
  * show_stdout - boolean - If True then stdout and stderr will be printed to the screen instead of being stored on the Popen object as stdout_content and stderr_content